AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/hydraulic-valve.md

   - CASE Quadtrack (90L) require special valves !!!
 Double check on these.

 The valve flow depends on the tractor size.
 150-200HP tractors will likely need 60liter.
-The forum might have tips from baraki.
+The forum might have tips on this.
 If unsure add a note about your tractor to the order!

 https://discourse.agopengps.com/t/hydraulic-valve-assemblies-for-every-tractor-for-every-type-of-hydraulic-system/8011